-On March 25, 2004, the Company entered into an agreement to sell its liquid dye business composed of vat, sulfur, liquid disperse and liquid reactive dyes, which had annual sales of approximately \$4,500,000, for approximately its net book value, and several customers and related products of the remaining textile dye business were rationalized.
+On March 25, 2004, the Company entered into an agreement to sell its liquid dye business comprised of vat, sulfur, liquid disperse and liquid reactive dyes, which had annual sales of approximately \$4,500,000, for approximately its net book value, and several customers and related products of the remaining textile dye business were rationalized.
 Business conditions in the remaining dye business were poor throughout 2004, especially in the first six months, as BU Colors (a newly formed subsidiary of the Company called Blackman Uhler, LLC) experienced operating losses in every quarter of 2004.
 In the third quarter of 2004, the Company decided to attempt to sell the remaining dye business and on December 28, 2004, entered into a purchase agreement to sell the dye business.
 The transaction closed on January 31, 2005.
-The terms included the sale of the inventory of BU Colors along with certain equipment and other property associated with the business being sold, and the licensing of certain intellectual property, for a purchase price of approximately \$4,872,000, of which \$4,022,000 was paid at closing, and the balance of \$850,000 was to be paid over time based on the operations of the purchase.
+The terms included the sale of the inventory of BU Colors along with certain equipment and other property associated with the business being sold, and the licensing of certain intellectual property, for a purchase price of approximately \$4,872,000, of which \$4,022,000 was paid at closing, and the balance of \$850,000 was to be paid over time based on the operations of the purchaser.
 On January 17, 2006, the Company and the purchaser amended the purchase agreement replacing the periodic purchase price payments with a one-time payment of \$400,000, which was received on January 18, 2006, and was reclassified to a current note receivable in the financial statements at December 31, 2005.
-As a result of the sale of the dye business in 2004, the Company completed an impairment assessment in accordance with FAS No. 144, on the plant and equipment located at the Spartanburg facility related to the BU Colors operations.
-As a result, the Company recognized an impairment charge of \$581,000 from the write-down of plant and equipment.
+As a result of the sale of the dye business in 2004, the Company has discontinued the operations of BU Colors and has presented the financial information of BU Colors as discontinued operations.
+In December of 2004, the Company recognized an impairment charge of \$581,000 from the write-down of plant and equipment.
 Reference should be made to Notes B and S to the Consolidated Financial Statements included in Item 8 of this Form 10-K.